crowdsecurity/crowdsec-docs/crowdsec-docs/docs/cti_api/integration_qradar.md

 This QRadar App leverages CrowdSec's CTI’s smoke endpoint to get information about IP as seen by CrowdSec's network.
 This is enabled via a right click on IP GUI action.
 The information is presented with a summary of the IP's known behaviors, a link to CrowdSec's console and the possibility to copy the raw json response for further processing within Qradar.
 The information includes:

 1. Types of attacks the IP has been observed performing.
 2. Background Noise Score.
-This can be used to know whether the particular IP is only targeting your infrastructure or is targeting others too.
+Background Noise (BN), also known as “Internet Background Radiation” defines automatic and mild attacks that are perpetrated at a large scale, without a specific target.
 3. Aggressivity which quantifies frequency of attacks.
 4. Other fields like Geolocation details, AS details, sighting details etc